defstream/nl3/README.md

 **nl3** is a natural language triple library, used for parsing triples from plain english.
 Currently nl3 is best at generating triples from  simple short phrases that contain the Subject, Predicate and Object in order.

+#### What is a triple?
+A triple is a data structure that represents a Subject, Predicate and Object or S P O.

 #### TLDR;

 ```javascript